-The principal endodontist could describe scenarios for how they would manage a patient who lacked the capacity to consent to dental treatment.
+The dentists we spoke with could describe scenarios for how they would manage a patient who lacked the capacity to consent to dental treatment.
 They noted that they would involve the patient's family, along with social workers and other professionals involved in the care of the patient, to ensure that the best interests of the patient were met.